 Back office processes hold back the speed of your business.
 Employees manually entering forms into systems or copying data between systems hold back your service speed.
 Bots work at lightning speed without break.

-For example, QPR shares that Piraeus Bank reduced loan application processes from 35 minutes to 5 minutes by introducing automation solutions combined with process mining tools.
+For example, in one of process mining case studies, Piraeus Bank reduced loan application processes from 35 minutes to 5 minutes by using RPA and process mining tools.

 Benefits to Analytics

 Improved data quality